-- Use the migration coordinator to migrate only the existing Distributed Firewall configuration from NSX-v to NSX-T Data Center.
+- Migrate only the existing Distributed Firewall configuration from NSX-V to NSX-T.

-- Use Layer 2 Edge bridge and vSphere vMotion to migrate workload VMs from NSX-v to NSX-T.
+- Use the layer-2 Edge bridge and vSphere vMotion to migrate workload VMs from NSX-V to NSX-T.

-To extend Layer 2 networks, you can use the NSX-T native Edge bridge.
+To extend the layer-2 networks, you can use the NSX-T native Edge bridge.

 Prerequisites for DFW-Only Migration

-- In DFW-only migration mode of the migration coordinator, the firewall state (DVFilter) for existing connection sessions is maintained throughout the migration including vMotion.
+- In DFW-only migration mode, the firewall state (DVFilter) for existing connection sessions is maintained throughout the migration including vMotion.
 The firewall state is maintained regardless of whether the VMs are migrating within a single vCenter Server or across vCenter Servers.
-Also, the dynamic membership in the firewall rules is maintained after the migration coordinator migrates the Security Tags to the workload VMs.
+Also, the dynamic membership in the firewall rules is maintained after the Security Tags are migrated to the workload VMs.

 - Objects that are created during the migration must not be updated or deleted before the migration is finished.
 However, you can create additional objects in NSX-T, if necessary.